Spinal nerve roots — overview

-Originating at the base of the brain, the spinal cord extends through the cervical and thoracic spine (neck and middle back) before branching off into a “tail” of nerves in the lumbar, sacral and coccyx spine segments in the lower back.
-It is this structure, known as the central nervous system, that controls all of the body’s activities, including organ function, muscle control and the sense of touch.
+Starting at the base of the brain, the spinal cord extends through the cervical (upper) and thoracic (middle) spine before branching off into a bundle of nerves in the lumbar, sacral and coccyx in the lower spine.
+The brain and the spinal cord together form the central nervous system, which controls all of the body’s activities, including organ function, muscle control and the sense of touch.

-- 8 in the cervical spine (neck)
+- Eight in the cervical spine

-- 12 in the thoracic spine (middle back)
+- Twelve in the thoracic spine

-- 5 in the lumbar spine
+- Five in the lumbar spine

-- 5 in the sacral spine (posterior)
+- Five in the sacral spine